A Summary of Actions Taken by the 41st General Assembly of the EPC

 Last week my denomination, the Evangelical Presbyterian Church, held its 41st stated General Assembly in Memphis, Tennessee.
 This is the annual meeting and council (synod) of my church, and every pastor has a right to attend and every congregation may send elder representatives.
 Though there was plenty else going on at the GA meeting, below is a summary of the official actions taken by the assembly.

-To amend the EPC’s constitution requires a majority vote of one assembly, a majority vote of a majority of presbyteries over the next year, and then a majority vote of the subsequent assembly.
+To amend the EPC’s constitution requires a majority vote of one assembly, a majority vote of three-fourths of the presbyteries over the next year, and then a majority vote of the subsequent assembly.

 We finalized an amendment to the vows and acts of ordination to clarify some differences between phrasing if the ordinand is a teaching elder (pastor), ruling elder, or deacon.
 We also amended the rules that govern our GA meetings to allow for virtual participation in case of a state of emergency.
 This change in rules was prompted by our experience with COVID, and not wanting to get caught flat footed again.